MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/focus-navigation.md

 ---
 title: Focus navigation without a mouse
-Description: Learn how to use focus navigation to provide comprehensive and consistent interaction experiences in your Windows apps and custom controls for keyboard power users, those with disabilities and other accessibility requirements, as well as the 10-foot experience of television screens and the Xbox One.
+description: Learn how to use focus navigation to provide comprehensive and consistent interaction experiences in your Windows apps and custom controls for keyboard power users, those with disabilities and other accessibility requirements, as well as the 10-foot experience of television screens and the Xbox One.
 label:
 template: detail.hbs
 keywords: keyboard, game controller, remote control, navigation, directional inner navigation, directional area, navigation strategy, input, user interaction, accessibility, usability